DemetrisPetroudes/Data-Analytics-Portfolio-/Frontier - Equity portfolio dashboard/README.md

 The fallback chain is designed so a visitor never sees an empty page: a blocked refresh keeps the last good cache, and a cold start loads a price snapshot committed to the repository.
-Run `python build_snapshot.py` once locally to build that snapshot into `data/` before deploying.

-Locally, `DATA_MODE` is unset and the app fetches live data per request exactly as before.

-## Repository contents
+## Hugging Face Repository contents

 - `app.py` - the application
 - `build_snapshot.py` - builds the committed cold-start data snapshot